aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/opening-files-with-different-formats/_index.md

 ### **Opening FODS Files**

-FODS file is a spreadsheet saved in OpenDocument XML without any compression.
+A FODS file is a spreadsheet saved in OpenDocument XML without any compression.
 Aspose.Cells can read FODS files as demonstrated by the following code sample.

 ```html
 <!DOCTYPE html>